 Equity | Chair: Shebra Evans, Vice-Chair: Pamela Cousins

 MABE’s membership is comprised of all 24 boards of education in Maryland.

 Associate membership is open to all former Maryland board of education members.
 Associate members are able to keep abreast of current issues and challenges facing public education and Maryland board members.
 They receive the MABE Directory of school systems and members, as well as our electronic publications.
 Associate members are welcomed at various MABE events, including the annual conference.
 To learn more, please see our associate membership brochure.
-Completed applications may be submitted to Jackie Weisman, Director of Communications & Marketing.
+Completed applications may be submitted to Jen Beltz, Director of Communications & Marketing.

 MABE also has an Affiliates Program for businesses.

 Distinguished School Board Service Award

 In light of the current health crisis, MABE is extending the Distinguished School Board Award nomination deadline to April 15th at this time.
 Additionally, we will continue to monitor the situation as it evolves.

 Is a current or former member of a Maryland school board deserving of MABE’s highest honor?